 Section 2.
-Special meetings of the general membership may be called by the Executive Committee, and at the request of any of the Chapters.
+Special meetings of the general membership may be called by the Executive Committee or at the request of any of the Chapters.

 Article VII – Committees

 Section 1.
-For each election, regular or special, an Election Committee composed of at least three union members will be constituted by the Executive Committee to tally results and report such results to the general membership through the Executive Committee.
+For each election, regular or special, an Election Committee composed of at least three union members will be constituted by the Executive Committee to tally results and report such results to all faculty through the Executive Committee.
 No candidate for office may serve on the election committee.

 Section 2.
-In cases involving an inquiry into the financial state of the Local, an audit committee will be established by the Executive Committee to report to the general membership through the Executive Committee.
+In cases involving an inquiry into the financial state of the Local, an Audit Committee will be established by the Executive Committee to report to union membership through the Executive Committee.
 Members of the Executive Committee cannot serve on the Audit Committee.

-Section 5.
-The President, with the concurrence of the Executive Committee, may appoint such ad hoc committees as may be deemed appropriate.
+Section 3.
+The President, with the concurrence of the Executive Committee, sh all appoint AFT representatives to college and district committees as may be deemed appropriate.

 Article VIII – Affiliations

 Section 1.
-Local 1493 shall be affiliated with the following organizations: American Federation of Teachers, California Federation of Teachers, California Labor Federation, San Mateo Central Labor Council, and the Community College Council.
+Local 1493 shall be affiliated with the following organizations: American Federation of Teachers, California Federation of Teachers (CFT), California Labor Federation, San Mateo Central Labor Council, and the CFT Community College Council.
 The Local shall pay the required dues for affiliation with these organizations and shall send delegates to their meetings and conventions.